|

 It looks like: + unfiltered joy + choosing action or rest based on safety + unapologetic care through play, connection, nourishment, and sleep + a simple loop of I need β I respond

 No overthinking.
 No self-negotiation.
+No proving.

 |